Oderjunkie/TwiXKit/README.md

 #### Firefox (Desktop)
 ---
+The only current way to install TwiXKit with Firefox is this:<br/>
 Step 1: Download the packed .zip file.<br/>
 Step 2: Go to the [Firefox debugging extensions page](about:debugging#/runtime/this-firefox)<br/>
 Step 3: Click the button that says "Load Temporary Add-on...", and navigate to the .zip file.